rbms-bsc/DCRMR/_pages/preface.md

 Deborah J. Leslie, Folger Shakespeare Library

-Matthew J. Murphy, Milwaukee Public Library

 Iris O’Brien, British Library

 Elizabeth O’Keefe, Formerly of the Morgan Library & Museum

+Jessie Sherwood, Robbins Research Collection and Research Center, Berkeley Law

+Brittney Washington, Harry Ransom Center

 ### Keepers of the Text

-kalan Knudson Davis, University of Minnesota Libraries
+kalan Knudson Davis, University of Minnesota

+Yoonha Hwang, Harvard College Library

+Matthew J. Murphy, Milwaukee Public Library

 Amy Tims, American Antiquarian Society

+The work of the current RBMS RDA Editorial Group is informed by and indebted to the work of past Editorial Groups.
+For the complete roster of members, both past and present, see the [Membership roster](/preface/Membership-roster/).

 ## Current Status
 Minimum viable product containing book instructions.
 Approved for cataloging, effective February 2, 2022.